August 12, 2021

-So much a lark that I was not sure where I was going to lay my head down that last night.
-I decided to head to Miami University to utilize the WIFI, bathroom, refill my water bottles and work on my blog.
-Being 90 plus degrees, I was not interested in sleeping in the car again, so I got a great walk-in rate at the Hampton Inn where I refreshed the body and laundered five days of clothes before getting a great night’s sleep.
+So much a lark that I was not sure where I was going to lay my head down last night, so I decided to head here to Oxford Ohio and Miami University to utilize the WIFI, bathroom, refill my water bottles and work on my blog.
+Being 90 plus degrees, I was not interested in sleeping in the car again, so I got a great walk-in rate at the Hampton Inn where I refreshed the body and laundered five days of clothes.
+A full day of exercise and a cold IPA from Devil Wind Brewery from the cooler facilitated getting a great night’s sleep.
 Visions of drum corps danced in my head in anticipation of the next three days that would be filled with amazing sights and sounds at the final DCI Celebration for 2021.
-This morning was a nice cruise across the flat Indiana farmlands on two lane roads.
-I commandeered Siri into following my chosen route on town at time the entire way into downtown Indianapolis, amazingly arriving in just a few minutes later than her choice of I70 something.
-Intermission is over, so now it’s time to get back into the show.
+It has been a leisurely morning of hotel breakfast, coffee, and blog updates while peoplewatching in the lobby, but now it is time to hit the road for my final stretch to the DCI Mecca.